OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 To take advantage of this, pitches should be broken down into milestones.
 Each milestone should:

 * Deliver enough value to be useful for our customers.
+* Be shippable in 4 weeks or less.
 * Lean towards delivering simple solutions that provide an easy migration path should more complexity or additional opinions be required in future milestones.

 ## Be opinionated